GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 Observe how we get a proper line joint at (1|1) closing the polygon nicely.

-### Polygon fill
+## Polygon fill

 Filling Polygons is easy.
 Just add the [fill argument `-G`](https://docs.generic-mapping-tools.org/latest/cookbook/features.html#gfill-attrib) and off you go. `-G` takes colors or patterns.

-First the simple case: we want to fill our polygon with a `lightorange` color so we specify `-Glightorange`:
+First the simplest case: we want to fill our polygon with a `lightorange` color so we specify `-Glightorange`:

 ```
 #!/usr/bin/env bash